 In this paper, the European Union VI Framework program sponsored European Traffic Observatory has been described.
-The traffic observatory will provide a highprecision fully opened measurement platform for the benefit of traffic measurement researchers.
-A testbed has been developed for extensive testing of the traffic observatory, that serves to identify the different network conditions and impairments that will affect ETOMIC, before it is deployed at the paneuropean level.
+The traffic observatory will provide a high-precision fully opened measurement plattform for the benefit of traffic measurement researchers.
+Both the measurement nodes highprecision hardware and the user-friendly management system represent attractive capabilities that will surely spur the widespread use of the traffic observatory.